 And you can choose to add ALL TOPPINGS, which means anything from lettuce, pickles, tomatoes, grilled onions, grilled mushroom, ketchup, mustard to mayo.

 Tell the cashier “all the way” if you want all of the above.
-Oh yes, the burgers are available “bunless”.
+Oh yes, the burgers are also available “bunless”.

 The burger is then placed in a foil wrapper, then thrown in a brown-bag.